 The course certificates consists of the course’s scope, grading scale, your achieved grade and the date of the grading.
 They are regulated by local regulations.

 Local Regulations for courses and examinations First and Second Cycle Levels

 The original course certificate is digital with a verifiable signature.
-The course certificate is bilingual (in both Swedish and English).
+The course certificate is bilingual (Swedish and English).

 Course certificate example

 Course certificates are issued for specific courses, with one certificate per course.
-If it's a degree certificate for a completed education you're after, you can find out more about that at this website: Degree
+If you want a degree certificate for a completed education you can Read more about degree application.